qubic/docs.qubic.org/docs/learn/aigarth.md

 # Aigarth - The AI Garden on Qubic Network

-Aigarth is a pioneering project that will be developed on top of the Qubic network.
+Aigarth is a pioneering project that is being developed on top of the Qubic network.
 It combines the fields of artificial intelligence and distributed computing to create a collective system for solving complex AI tasks.
 The name "Aigarth" is a fusion of "AI" for artificial intelligence, and "garth," an old term for garden or yard.

 :::note